urbandroid-team/dont-kill-my-app/_vendors-content/motorola/user.md

 ## Improve battery while inactive

-A new option in some of the Motorola phones, enhanced by unknown AI algorithms.
+A new option in some of the Motorola phones, enhanced by unknown AI algorithms data.
 It is added by the *Battery care* app and does seem to kill the apps even if you disable the option in _Settings -> Battery -> Improve battery while inactive_.
 The only fix is to uninstall the com.motorola.batterycare package using adb: adb shell pm uninstall -k --user 0 com.motorola.batterycare.

 <div class="img-block">
   <figure>